BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Our Framework

-\paragraph{SVD-based factorization. } SVD-based factorization is just a specific way of obtaining two low-rank factors from a matrix.
-In particular, as per the Eckart--Young--Mirsky (EYM) theorem \citep{golub2013matrix}, it is the optimal factorization scheme in terms of parameter distortion, defined as
+\paragraph{SVD-based factorization. } SVD-based factorization is simply a specific way of obtaining two low-rank factors from a matrix.
+By the Eckart--Young--Mirsky (EYM) theorem \citep{golub2013matrix}, it is optimal in terms of parameter distortion, defined as